Want to know more?

 In the UK, nearly 1 in 7 SMEs fail to pay wages on time due to cash flow problems (source: Intuit Quickbooks, 2019).

-Above all, you expose yourself to credit risks such as or non-payment.
-Your trade receivable may then become a bad debt, which is equivalent to a temporary or permanent loss of cash with respect to your financial projections.
+There are a large amount of risks that you can be exposed to in that time, including late payments or even non-payment.
+Your trade receivable may then become a bad debt, creating a temporary or permanent loss of cash with respect to your financial projections.

 Such bad debt is potentially very difficult to recover, especially if your client goes bankrupt.
-So you should be geared up to deal with late payments and invest in efficient payment monitoring and recovery processes, if necessary through a .
+So, you should be ready to deal with late payments and invest in efficient payment monitoring and recovery processes, if necessary, through a debt collection agency.

 - Strengthen your invoicing process and invoice payment monitoring